ashaypatel/ad-brain-regions-study/02_ambient_correction/README.md

-# Cell Ranger Scripts
+# CellBender Scripts

-This directory contains the **Cell Ranger scripts** used for processing single-nucleus RNA-seq (snRNA-seq) and ATAC-seq (snATAC-seq) data.
-It also serves as a **step-by-step tutorial** for running the pipeline.
+This directory contains the **Cellbender scripts** used to correct ambient RNA contamination It also serves as a **step-by-step tutorial** for running the pipeline.

 ---

 ## Purpose

-These scripts automate and standardize the workflow for processing raw FASTQ files across multiple samples and batches.
+These scripts automate and standardize the workflow for performing ambient RNA correction in snRNAseq data.

 ---